When a Sponsored Facebook Post Doesn’t Pay Off

 Read: Instagram is the new evite

 Jason Horton posted a tweet about the movie Second Act in July for $100.
 He told me he was only paid in November after “escalating my emails to the point where I was going to show up at their office.”
 All in all, he spent hours of his time tracking down his money.
-“It was a lot of work,” he says.
+“It was a lot of work,” he said.
 “A lot of checking back ...
-I did the work in a very timely way so I expect to get paid in a timely way.”
+I did the work in a very timely way, so I expect to get paid in a timely way.”

 We have to stop letting folks take advantage of us, y’all.
 Like... seriously.
 I don’t want to be on Twitter tweeting at brands about unpaid invoices (hey, @speakr ), but if they don’t respond via email, what should I do?— Brandi Jeter Riley (@BrandiJeter) April 26, 2018

 Cassie Garcia, a lifestyle influencer, also did work for Speakr over the summer.
 By November 5, she says she hadn’t been paid.
-“It’s like pulling teeth to get a straight answer from Speakr,” she tweeted at the time.
+“It’s like pulling teeth to get a straight answer from @speakr,” she tweeted at the time.

-In a private Facebook group where influencers discuss brand deals, several influencers attempted to band together and try to spread the word that Speakr was not a reliable company to work with anymore.
-Some members of the group says they warned others about the company via private DMs, but aside from a handful of tweets, the majority of influencers stiffed by Speakr have remained silent.
+In a private Facebook group in which influencers discuss brand deals, several influencers attempted to band together and try to spread the word that Speakr was not a reliable company to work with anymore.
+Some members of the group say they warned others about the company via private DMs, but aside from a handful of tweets, the majority of influencers stiffed by Speakr have remained silent.

 Because influencers rely on their public image to make money, most are highly wary of anything that might be considered controversial.
 They don’t want to appear to be difficult to work with and accidentally jeopardize other brand deals.
 None of the influencers who did speak publicly about Speakr ever did so on their main platform: Instagram.
-“You don’t want to show other clients that you are creating drama or have them think you’re going to call them out that way if something happens,” says Barlondo.
-She herself only tweeted when she realized she wasn’t the only person in her position.
+“You don’t want to show other clients that you are creating drama or have them think you’re going to call them out that way if something happens,” Barlondo said.
+She herself tweeted only when she realized she wasn’t the only person in her position.

 By mid-December, the backlash against Speakr had peaked.
-The company stopped posting on Instagram and Twitter months ago, the account executive who served as many influencers’ main point of contact left the company in October, and some influencers say they planned to simply give up on ever getting paid.
+The company had stopped posting on Instagram and Twitter months ago, the account executive who served as many influencers’ main point of contact left the company in October, and some influencers say they planned to simply give up on ever getting paid.

 That an agency could go bankrupt overnight and leave a slew of unpaid influencers in its wake is not out of the realm of imagination.
 Just last month, some of YouTube’s top creators were blindsided when a multichannel network called Defy Media collapsed.
-According to The Verge, hundreds of thousands of advertising dollars that were supposed to go to the YouTube creators in Defy’s network are still missing, and many YouTubers may never be paid.
+According to The Verge, hundreds of thousands of advertising dollars that were supposed to go to the YouTube creators in Defy’s network are still missing, and many YouTubers might never be paid.

 When Speakr staff became unresponsive, Yu and some other influencers assumed Speakr was doomed to meet a similar fate.

 When reached for comment in December, Hansell was adamant that the company was fine.
-“There’s nobody that won’t eventually get paid,” he says.
+“There’s nobody that won’t eventually get paid,” he said.
 “It’s not a scenario where we’re trying to scheme around or weasel out of this thing; we’re trying to get everyone paid ...
 My integrity is something I hold high.
 We got put into an unfortunate situation that now we’re attempting to rectify, and are asking everyone to bear with us.”

 According to Hansell, Speakr is not in danger of going bankrupt, but it did get into some serious financial trouble this year.